-Depending on the student's strengths and needs, placement options may include the regular classroom with indirect support, regular class with resource assistance, or regular class with withdrawal assistance.
+Depending on the student's strengths and needs, placement can range from regular class with indirect support to regular class with withdrawal assistance.

 Specific Placement Information/Supports:

 Students identified with this exceptionality are serviced and supported where possible at the home school site unless it is not structurally possible to perform the necessary renovations.